venamax/dataincubator/ml/README.md

 Build an estimator that uses `groupby` and `mean` to compute the average rating in that city.
 Use this as a predictor.

+**Question:** In the absence of any information about a city, what score would you assign a restaurant in that city?

 **Note:** `def city_model` etc. takes an argument `record`.

 ## lat_long_model